roots/docs/docs/sage/10.x/installation.md

 ### Running the first build

 - Run `yarn` from the theme directory to install dependencies
-- Update `bud.config.js` with your local dev URL
+- Update `bud.config.mjs` with your local dev URL
 - `yarn build` — Compile assets